sav-che/TL-2/Authors/Capitaine, Louis {std. Capitaine}.md

-> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/item/103861#page/404/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/page/33266701) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Capitaine, Louis (1883-1923), French geographer and botanist, born in Paris, studied natural sciences at the Faculté des sciences of Paris, worked in the laboratory of Gaston Bonnier, Dr. phil.
-1912, collaborator with L. Marret for *Icones florae alpinae plantarum*, employed by the Paris Laboratoire d'Agronomie coloniale 1912. (*Capitaine*).
+1912, collaborator with L. Marret for *Icones florae alpinae plantarum*, employed by the Paris Laboratoire d'Agronomie coloniale 1912.
+**Abbreviated name**: *Capitaine*

 #### Herbarium and types